What can Members do to help?

 If you are traveling out of country and hospitalized for recovery and treatment of COVID-19, does the STD elimination period begin and could benefits be paid for a period you are not in Canada?

 If you are already out of country when you become ill and are hospitalized for treatment that is medically necessary, the terms of the policy would be met.
-While the policy may already have 0-day elimination for hospitalization, as an industry, we have agreed to waive the elimination period for eligible COVID-19 claims.
-If the claim is allowed, the elimination period will be waived but the maximal period considered would be 14 days, subject to the other provisions of the policy.
+If the claim is allowed, an elimination period will be applied in line with policy provisions.
+An attending physician’s statement/positive test result will be required for COVID-19 claims.
+The insured and employer will be required to provide completed claim forms for COVID-19 claims.

 If you are traveling out of country and are diagnosed with COVID-19 and medically directed to quarantine, does the STD elimination period begin and could benefits be paid for a period you are not in Canada?

 As quarantine is the medically necessary treatment for diagnosis of COVID-19, as an industry, we have determined that we will assess self-quarantine claims and consider up to the 14-day maximum.
 While you are out of country, you would be following instructions of physicians; therefore, this would meet the terms of the policy.
-If the claim is allowed, the elimination period will be waived, but the maximal period considered would be 14 days, subject to the other provisions of the policy.
+If the claim is allowed, an elimination period will be applied in line with policy provisions, but the maximal period considered would be 14 days, subject to the other provisions of the policy.
 In this case, the fact that the diagnosis has been made implies that the quarantine has been medically directed (vs. self-quarantine which is not medically directed).
+An attending physician’s statement/positive test result will be required for COVID-19 claims.
+The insured and employer will be required to provide completed claim forms for COVID-19 claims.

 If you are traveling out of country and exposed to COVID-19 and decide to self-quarantine (no diagnosis), does the STD elimination period begin and could benefits be paid for a period you are not in Canada?